Global Coherence in Quantum Discord as a Resource: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this work, we have been motivated to study \textit{which aspect of bipartite coherence} in bipartite separable states implies \textit{semi-device-independent steerability} or \textit{semi-device-independent nonlocality}.
-To this end, we have defined \textit{superseparability}, more generally, \textit{global coherence} of bipartite states, which is a specific form of bipartite coherence that is not reducible to local coherence in any of the subsystems or both subsystems.
-Superseparability or global coherence of separable states is equivalent to the witness of discord by the rank of the correlation matrix of the density matrix.
-We have then shown that quantum discord of states, which are not \textit{superseparable}, cannot be used to demonstrate \textit{superunsteerability} or \textit{superlocality}.
-Thus, we have answered the above-mentioned question that global coherence is necessary for semi-device-independent steering or semi-device-independent nonlocality.
-This has led to the identification of the \textit{free operations} in the resource theory of quantum nonlocality beyond standard steering or Bell nonlocality as any local operations of the form $\Phi_A \otimes \Phi_B$ on an incoherent state, which transform the incoherent state to another state without superseparability, and shared randomness being not freely available.
-Applying this resource theory, we have demonstrated that semi-device-independent steerability acts as a genuine quantum resource for the quantum communication task of remote state preparation using two-qubit separable states.
+In this work, we have been motivated to study \textit{which aspect of bipartite coherence} implies \textit{genuinely quantum correlation} in discord.
+To this end, we have defined \textit{global coherence} of bipartite states, which is a specific form of bipartite coherence that is not local coherence in any of the subsystems or both subsystems alone.
+Global coherence of separable states is equivalent to the witness of discord by the rank of the correlation matrix of the density matrix introduced in~\cite{DVB10}.
+In case of \textit{global coherence as a resource}, \textit{any local operations} of the form $\Phi_A \otimes \Phi_A$, which may create coherence locally, are \textit{free operations}.
+To rigorously formulate global coherence, we pointed out a strong link between resource frameworks of global coherence in bipartite and single-partite states, just as the strong link between entanglement and coherence shown in~\cite{SSD+15}.

+We have then addressed the question of whether \textit{genuinely quantum correlation} in discord, as indicated by \textit{global coherence}, is required for \textit{operational tasks}.
+To this end, we have considered the task of \textit{SDI steering} for which shared randomness is not freely available.
+We have then shown that any discordant state, which does not have global coherence, cannot be used to demonstrate \textit{superunsteerability}.
+Thus, we have established that global coherence is necessary for SDI steering tasks.